axait/Message_typer/README.md

     and install custom tkinter

 # > NOTE:
-    For any reason you want to stop it you can drag your mouse to top left corner of your window then it will stop.
+    For any reason you want to stop it you can drag your mouse to top left corner of your window.